-As proposed the side and front setbacks meet the criteria of the R-1 zone with 5' side setbacks and a 15' front setback to the cottages in Phase II.
+As proposed the side and front setbacks meet the criteria of the R-1 zone with 5' side setbacks and a 12' front setback to the building façade a covered front entry having a 7' setback in Phase II.
 This criterion is met.